 On maps, The Drop is Newton Hill, the steepest street in the city.
 There are handrails on either pavement to help pedestrians stay upright.
 There are frequent petitions to the Council to have a chairlift installed, but this is not considered a good use of public money, and would negatively impact upon the medieval aesthetics; and besides, exercise was good for people.
 I do feel for anyone who has to work on The Drop, though, especially the baristas at Lacey’s, the coffee shop that sits at the top, looking straight down the hill.

-Thinking of Ivor trying to run in the sweltering crowded city, we decided we had time to get an iced bun from Lacey’s.
+We decided we had time to get an iced bun from Lacey’s.
 The important thing about the buns is not the flavour – often not discernible beyond sweet and bordering on sickening – but the colour.
 You can request any colour of icing.
 Felix chose turquoise; I always had forest green.

 Walking down The Drop with dignity takes practice.
 I will strongly advise now, though no one will heed my heartfelt warning, not to attempt this whilst drunk, no matter how much money is involved in the dare.
 Doing it sober is challenge enough.
 Those of a nervous disposition use the rail; the more experienced manage to keep upright by themselves; children run and quite often do not end up in a crying heap at the bottom.
 Perhaps a wiser investment than a chairlift would be crash mats at the foot of The Drop.